webmasterCCB/CCBwebsite/join.md

 - **No Audition Required** - We welcome dedicated musicians at all levels
 - **Volunteer-Based** - All members are volunteers who share a love of music

-### What We're Looking For

-We accept all woodwind, brass, and percussion instruments.
-We are particularly seeking:

-- Clarinets
-- Oboe and English Horn
-- Bassoons
-- Percussion

-**But don't let this list stop you!** Contact us about any band instrument.

 ### Rehearsal Schedule

 - **When:** Tuesday evenings